fluese/layerMapping/README.md

 Data should be formated according to BIDS.
 Change paths and subject name to run.

 ## Things to do
-1. Get rid of shell scripts and call directly from Python
+1. Make use of ANTsPy (instead of ANTs)
-2. Make use of ANTsPy (instead of ANTs)
+2. Give file dor mapping onto surface
-3. Give file dor mapping onto surface
+3. For cleaner code, put pipelines into different files and call these 3.1.
+Whole brain and partial high resolution slab data 3.2.
+Whole brain data
-4. For cleaner code, put pipelines into different files and call these
+  3.3.
+Make an entry point before the segmentation (like in recon-all) 3.4.
+Make a hires pipeline for sensemap-like data 3.5.
+Make a standard pipeline